Application Security

 Additional Security Measures

-EasyDCIM offers several built-in features to strengthen system access control.
+EasyDCIM offers several built-in features to strengthen system access control and protect both the backend and API layers.

 Two-Factor Authentication